 Day one: Swim in the alluring blue waters of White Beach, eat until your heart is content, drink a little too much (hello hangover) and dance the night away – repeat this for days 2 & 3!

 Boracay has eateries and bars densely scattered along the waterfront of White Beach.
-There are plenty of vendors trying to sell you tourist activities, but to be honest I would avoid it in Boracay; it’s pricey compared to the rest of the Philippines and more epic adventures await on the other islands.
+There are plenty of vendors trying to sell you tourist activities, but to be honest I would avoid it in Boracay, it’s pricey compared to the rest of the Philippines and more epic adventures await on the other islands.

 Great coffee and great vibes from Sunny Side Cafe.
 If you’re after a flavour-full Mexican Fiesta try Tres Amigos.
 Finish up with a delicious coconut based ice-cream from Coco Nanas.
 Most of the bars along White Beach have happy hour deals – so definitely capitalise on this.

 Getting There: Fly into Cebu City airport, here you will get your first real taste of a Pilipino city.
 It’s busy and chaotic.
-If you came to escape the hustle and bustle, hop on a bus from the South Station (not in the airport terminal); and for 150PHP you can find yourself in Moalboal.
-If you’re tired and not feeling that thrilled about a 5 hour, no air-con bus ride – get a Grab taxi and split it between 4 people.
-Significantly more at 700PHP, but hey we like our air-con and we got there in 3 hours.
+If you came to escape the hustle and bustle, hop on a bus from the South Station (not in the airport terminal); for 150PHP you can find yourself in Moalboal.
+If you’re tired and not feeling that stoked about a 5 hour, no air-con bus ride – get a Grab taxi and split it between 4 people.
+Significantly more at 700PHP, but hey, we like our air-con and we got there in 3 hours.